Get the latest from TODAY

-Then, last August, Long started having back pain severe enough to end up in the emergency room.
+Then, in August 2017, Long started having back pain severe enough to end up in the emergency room.
 Doctors thought it was just muscle spasms and sent her home with muscle relaxers and pain pills, but she felt like her bones were breaking.
 More scans and tests revealed the breast cancer had come back, spreading to her bones and liver.

 “We were terrified,” Bank said.
 That’s when doctors started telling them to move up their March 24 wedding.
 But the couple stood firm, refusing to be scared into changing their plans.
 It’ll be OK, Bank told Long.

-Long started chemotherapy again, but in December, new scans revealed the cancer had also spread to her lungs.
+Long started chemotherapy again, but in December 2017, new scans revealed the cancer had also spread to her lungs.
 Her only option then was to take part in an aggressive clinical trial.
-Since the start of the year, she’s been receiving two chemotherapy drugs and two immunotherapy drugs.
-The results so far show it’s working: Scans done this week showed both of the tumors doctors have been tracking have shrunk, Long wrote on her Facebook page.
-The rest of the metastatic spots are too small to measure and are stable.
+Since the start of 2018, she’d been receiving two chemotherapy drugs and two immunotherapy drugs.
+The results were encouraging: Scans done last April showed both of the tumors doctors were tracking had shrunk, Long wrote on her Facebook page.
+The rest of the metastatic spots were too small to measure and were stable.

-Long is on "cloud 15" after the news and the wedding.
+Long was on "cloud 15" after the news and the wedding.

 “I’m so glad we waited (for the wedding) and did it on our terms.
 We were able to do what we wanted,” Long said.